 - What is your greatest strength?

-My greatest strengths are my ability to multitask without losing focus; my organizational skills, and my ability to solve problems.
+My greatest strengths are my ability to multitask without losing focus.
+Other qualities that I have are organizational skills and ability to solve problems.
 My ability to think critically allows me to analyze complex information quickly and make sound decisions.
 I am very good at problem solving because I am always thinking about ways to improve processes and procedures.

 2. What adjectives would you use to define yourself as a leader?

 As a leader, I lead by example.
-I require high performance from myself and others.
-I give constructive feedback and encourage people to succeed.
-I am open to hearing other people’s views and perspectives.
-I motivate people to work hard and help them grow professionally.
+I require high performance from myself and others and give constructive feedback and encouragement for people to succeed.
+Other important qualities that I have are ability to hear other people’s views and perspectives, and to motivate people to work hard and help them grow professionally.

 3. Give a situation where you showed leadership.